visemet/skim-ga/README.md

-skelgen
+skim-ga
 =======

-A skeleton of a framework for writing genetic algorithms.
+A simple framework for writing genetic algorithms.

 Motivation
 ----------